the-holocron/astromech/packages/config/README.md

 // include all variables with 'astromech' as the namespace
 @use "./node_modules/@theholocron/config/src" as astromech;

-// use all utilities with a different set of breakpoints
+// override parts of the config with a different set of breakpoints
-// calls all mixins and will include in CSS output
+// still includes all others untouched
 @use "./node_modules/@theholocron/config/src" as astromech with (
     $breakpoints: (
         "xs": "0",